Please note: Not all courses are offered each semester

 Welcome to the exciting and ever-changing role of Fashion Forecasting!
 Learn the importance of fashion forecasting as research in designing and developing products from textiles, ready-to-wear, accessories, retail.
 Projects will include producing creative fashion forecasting presentations: seasonal color cards, silhouette/fabric trend boards, and multi-media presentations.
 We will also focus on the diversified career opportunities of fashion forecasting within the fashion industry.

-HSX 121: Passion for Fashion Styling
+HSX 121: Exploring Fashion Styling

 Do you wonder what it takes to be a successful Fashion Stylist?
 Is it like what you see on TV?
 You're in luck!
 The answers to those questions and many more will be explored in this workshop.
 Working stylists will discuss the different areas of styling from fashion shoots to home fashion shoots.
 You will discover the various educational paths that can be taken to achieve your dream job.
 Learn fashion trends, resources and savvy business skills needed to be at the top of your game.
 Students will create individual and group projects during this workshop.
 See more about fashion styling here...